PlaidCloud/website/content/en/docs/workflow-steps/notifications/notify-via-sms.md

 Specify **Subject** and **Message** as desired.

-Please note that both [System Variables](https://plaidcloud.com/docs/plaidcloud/workflows/transforms/common_features#system-variables) and [Workflow Variables](https://plaidcloud.com/docs/plaidcloud/workflows/transforms/common_features#model-variables) are available for use with this transform, in both the subject line as well as the message body.**WARNING:** Standard data rates may apply for recipients.
+Please note that both Project Variables and Workflow Variables are available for use with this transform, in both the subject line as well as the message body.**WARNING:** Standard data rates may apply for recipients.

 ## Examples

-In this example, an SMS message is sent to a USA-based Verizon cell number, *867-5309*.
-System variables are used in the message.
-The final message reads,

-*Jenny, Analyze Demo is running now in the Demo cloud.*
+No examples yet...